 Food inflation, however, remained stubbornly high during 2013-14, reaching a peak of 11.95 per cent in third quarter According to economic survey of India highlights that, the reasons, for high inflation, particularly food inflation, was the result of structural as well as seasonal factors.
 Contribution of the commodity sub-groups, fruits and vegetables, as well as egg, meat and fish to the food inflation has been very high, it said.
-However, inflation in Non Food Manufactured Product (WPI core) has remained benign throughout the year, with average inflation moderated to four year low of 2.9 per cent in 2013-14, which indicates that underlying pressures of broad-based inflation have somewhat eased, .
+However, inflation in Non Food Manufactured Product (WPI core) has remained benign throughout the year, with average inflation moderated to four year low of 2.9 per cent in 2013-14, which indicates that underlying pressures of broad-based inflation have somewhat eased.
+In 2014-2015 it is noted that inflation is 0.7%.